By: Susan Dane

 Family assistance grants from Christopher’s Angels Fund can be requested for non-medical needs like food, mortgage/rent payments, home and auto repairs, special occasions, outings and celebrations, travel expenses, summer camps and other activity fees for children.
 It can also cover funeral/memorial service costs and direct care expenses not covered by insurance.

 Christopher’s Angels Fund truly makes a difference in the lives of families serviced by The Denver Hospice.
 As families reach the end of a long battle with a terminal illness, their financial resources are often depleted.
-Many hospice families find themselves dealing not only with the stress of illness, but also coping with being stretched beyond their limits, trying to fit work and other responsibilities into a physically and emotionally demanding experience.
+Many hospice families find themselves not only dealing with the stress of illness, but coping with being stretched beyond their limits, trying to fit work and other responsibilities into a physically and emotionally demanding experience.